Frequently asked Oracle Forms and Reports Interview Questions:

 Q #5) What is a canvas in Oracle Forms?

-Ans: Canvas is a layer within a window where the visual objects like interface items or graphics can be placed.
+Answer: Canvas is a layer within a window where the visual objects like interface items or graphics can be placed.

-Oracle forms support four types of canvas as mentioned below:
+Oracle Forms support four types of canvas as mentioned below:

 - Content canvas (default canvas)